 The headline recurring budget is $\pounds 5.1m$ for 2014/15, with an expected IfQ budget of $\pounds 1.2m$ from our own resources.
-Approval for the second stage of the IfQ project (due to start in September 2014) is being sought.
+Approval for the second stage of the IfQ project (starting in September 2014) has been obtained.
 This will permit the necessary redevelopment of our website and the digital services we can offer the public, patients and clinics.